 Packing your backpack

-Another tip for packing your backpack: make sure to take your ID card – many ski areas offer discounts for pupils, students, senior citizens or children.
+Another tip for packing your backpack is to take your ID with you.
+Many ski resorts offer discounts for schoolchildren, students, senior citizens or children.

-If you travel with children, the evening before your first day on the piste is also a good time to go through all the rules with them again.
-It is best to prepare a note with contact information that the children carry with them.
-This way, you are easy to reach in case they get lost.
+If you’re travelling with children, the evening before is also the ideal time to go through all the rules with them again.
+It’s best to prepare a note with your contact details for the children to carry with them.
+That way, you’re easy to reach if a child gets lost.

 The first run: never start off “cold”